Hester is released from prison. Woohoo! Time to start a new life!

 Well, frightening small children is actually just a side effect of being totally shunned by the town—unless someone needs some embroidery done.

 She's such a good seamstress that her work becomes fashionable.
 She embroiders all sorts of clothes, especially for powerful men, like the Massachusetts Bay governor, military men, ministers, and so on.
-(Men worse some pretty fancy clothes back then.)
+(Men wore some pretty fancy clothes back then.)

 Obviously, she's never asked to make or to embroider a single wedding gown for fear of symbolically staining the bride's purity.